Kharos6/DOW2Launcher/Launcher_README.txt

 - Failsafe for closing the injector through the close button on the console window; if the user tries to close the injector before it finishes its operations, a warning is displayed, advising against doing so.

-- Failsafe for invalid launch parameter formatting; if the [LaunchParams] field is formatted incorrectly, a warning is displayed and the entire process is aborted.
+- Failsafe for invalid launch configuration file formatting; if any of the fields are formatted incorrectly, a warning is displayed and the entire process is aborted.

+- Failsafe for invalid .ucs file formatting; if any .ucs files have incorrect formatting or line order, a warning is displayed and the entire process is aborted.
+Additionally, if a .ucs file is not UTF-16 LE, an attempt will be made to convert the file to UTF-16 LE.
+If this attempt fails, a warning is displayed and the entire process is aborted.

+- Failsafe for localization folders; if there are no files under the Locale folder, a warning is displayed and the entire process is aborted.

+- Failsafe for missing GPU; if the launcher detects no GPU, integrated or dedicated, a warning is displayed, but the process continues; likewise if [IsDXVK] is set to true, and the launcher detects no Vulkan capable GPU, a warning is displayed, but the process continues.

 - Automatically launches the game with the -module launch parameter that corresponds to the name of the launcher.